Analytical Solutions of Open String Field Theory: Oscillator representation

 In the bosonized ghost formalism the field $\phi$ is added to the 26 spatial bosons.
 This field is a linear dilaton whose total central charge equals $-26$.
 The string vertices related to this field have the same quadratic terms defining them, as the matter sector vertices, but somewhat different linear terms.
 When trying to evaluate the inner product of two wedge states in the oscillator representation with bosonized ghosts, erroneous results were encountered~\cite{Belov:2002pd}.
 Namely, it was found that the result is not unity.

 From CFT considerations it is clear that the inner product of two arbitrary surface states (wedge states in particular) should equal unity~\cite{LeClair:1989sp}\footnote{Of course, in order to get a non-zero result the ghost zero modes should be saturated.
-Also, in the inner product an infinite factor comes from the momentum conservation delta function, which as usual represents the infinite volume of space time.
+Also, in the inner product an infinite factor comes from the momentum conservation delta function, which as usual represents the infinite volume of space-time.
 In our current discussion it is assumed that all zero modes (bosonic and fermionic) were taken care of.
-In particular, assuming that the three ghost zero modes are inserted either on the left vacuum or on the right one, implies that~(\ref{SSinnerProd}) should hold.},
+In the matter sector this simply amounts to disregarding the infinite volume factor.
+In the ghost sector, this can be achieved by inserting the zero modes $c_{-1}c_0 c_1$ on either one of the vacua, or between the two states.
+The exact choice does not change the result.
+This can be seen from the identity $[L_0,c_{-1}c_0 c_1]=0$, the requirement that the combination $c_{-1}c_0 c_1$ must remain in order to obtain a non-trivial result, together with the fact that no constants appear while commutating the Virasoro operators, since $c=0$.
+While this shows that~(\ref{SSinnerProd}) indeed holds, the prescription for the insertion is somewhat arbitrary.
+Everything appears much more systematic when we consider string vertices, as we describe next, instead of the inner product of states.
+The string vertices explicitly depend on the ghost zero modes and their descent relations lead to the same identities.},

 Here $s_n,v_m$ are the coefficients defining the two surface states $S,V$ according to~(\ref{surfS}) and the final result comes from using the Virasoro algebra with central charge zero in order to move all positive operators to the right and all negative ones to the left.
 Moreover, since (the integer) wedge states are the surfaces on which the string vertices are defined, the above expression is related to the descent relations of the string vertices,